ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 structured as specified by the extension.

 Extensions are treated as mandatory-to-implement in the protocol described in
 {{taskprov}}.
-In particular protocols participants MUST opt-out of tasks containing unrecognized extensions.
+In particular, protocols participants MUST opt-out of tasks containing unrecognized extensions.
 See {{provisioning-a-task}}.

-Note that Taskind extensions are semantically distinct from DAP report extensions and do not share the same codepoint registry ({{taskbind-extension-registry}}).
+Note that Taskbind extensions are semantically distinct from DAP report extensions and do not share the same codepoint registry ({{taskbind-extension-registry}}).
 Future documents may want to define both a Taskbind extension and a report extension, but there may also be situations